social-protocols/quality-news/README.md

 Where `strengthOfPrior` is a constant we have estimated to be about 2.3 using an MCMC simulation.

 ## A Proposed New Formula

-The following is a proposed alternative Hacker News ranking formula based on the estimated true upvote rate.
+The following is a proposed alternative Hacker News ranking formula based on `estimatedUpvoteRate`.

     newRankingScore
         = pow(age * estimatedUpvoteRate, 0.8) / pow(age + 2, 1.8)